Komtar JBCC

 Komtar JBCC is a shopping mall in Johor Bahru, Johor, Malaysia.

 History

 The shopping mall was established as a redevelopment project of the old KOMTAR building complex.
 The old building was transformed into a modern shopping mall, hotel and office with a cost of MYR400 million.
 The soft opening of the shopping mall was held on 2 August 2014 and was fully completed in November the same year.

 Architecture

-The shopping mall features a souk bazaar, eateries, lifestyle-centric outlets, an indoor children playground and a minimart with 1,700 parking bays in the four-level car park housed in a 4-story building.
-It has a total floor area of 57,913 m^{2}.
+The shopping mall features a souk bazaar, eateries, lifestyle-centric outlets, an indoor children playground and a minimart with 1,700 parking bays in the four-level car park housed in a four-story building.
+It has a total floor area of 57913 m2.

 Transportation

-The shopping mall is accessible within walking distance from Johor Bahru Sentral Station.
+The shopping mall is accessible within walking distance from Johor Bahru Sentral station.